 MATERIAL AND METHODS

-A pot experiment was conducted during rabi, 2021-22 and 2022-23 to determine the Economic Injury Levels (EIL) of mustard aphid.
+A pot experiment was conducted during Rabi, 2021-22 and 2022-23 to determine the Economic Injury Levels (EIL) of mustard aphid.
 The experiment was laid out in Completely Randomized Design with eight treatments and three replications.
 Each replication consisted of five pots and a total of 15 pots were used per treatment.

 The pots were filled with sterilized soil to avoid soil borne pathogens and sowing was taken up on 16th November during both the seasons.
 Two to three mustard seeds were sown in each pot and were irrigated after sowing.
 When the crop was at 20-25 days of age, differential load of aphids (Table 1) were released separately on the central shoot of each plant using camel hair brush.
 Subsequent releases were done at 15 days interval to maintain constant population till maturity stage of the crop.
 Each pot was individually caged using mylar cage and covered with muslin cloth after releasing aphids to prevent escape of aphids.
 Observations on seed yield per plant were recorded.
 The obtained treatment yields in kilograms were converted to hectare yields in kilograms for comparison.